igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/paired_end_alignments.md

 ## View as pairs

 By default, IGV displays paired-end alignments individually because they pack compactly.
 Select _View as pairs_ from the right-click menu to display pairs together with a line joining the ends.
+To display alignments as pairs by default, check the box for *Display reads as paired by default* in the *Alignments* tab of *View > Preferences*.

-In the following two screenshots, the alignments of one pair are shown in pink.
-The upper screenshot displays the track in the default packed mode; in the lower screen shot the alignments are displayed as connected pairs.
+In the following two screenshots, the alignments of one pair have been highlighted in pink.
+The upper screenshot displays the track in the default packed mode; in the lower screenshot the alignments are displayed as connected pairs.

 ![](../../img/paired-packed.png)

 ![](../../img/paired-aspairs.png)

 !!! tip " "
-    To highlight an alignment and its paired mate in the same color, `Ctrl-click` on one of the alignments (`Cmd-click` on MacOS).
+    To highlight an alignment and its paired mate in the same color as we did for these screenshots, `Ctrl-click` on one of the alignments (`Cmd-click` on MacOS).
 The colors are arbitrary but unique to each pair.
 Repeating the click on either alignment will clear the color.
 Or select *Clear selections* from the track's pop-up menu to clear the highlight color from all alignments in the track.

-When viewed as pairs, clicking on an alignment (or hovering over it if the pop-text behavior has been set to *On hover*) will display the read details for both the alignment and its mate.
+When viewed as pairs, clicking on an alignment (or hovering over it if the pop-up text behavior has been set to *On hover*) will display the read details for both the alignment and its mate.

 ![](../../img/pair-info-paired.png)